qanx/concourse-tutorial/README.md

     uri: https://github.com/drnic/concourse-tutorial.git
 ```

-Now we can consume that resource in our job.
-Update it to:
+Now we can consume that resource in our job:

 ```yaml
 jobs: